The California collision deductible waiver (CDW) is coverage which waives your collision deductible if you are hit by a negligent uninsured motorist.

 The insurance company's liability to you will be limited to the following:

-If you are interested in having your Collision deductible waived or eliminated due to being in an accident with an uninsured motorist you can speak to your California insurance agent about this coverage.
-You can also shop for affordable auto insurance here with us.
+If you are interested in having your collision deductible waived or eliminated due to being in an accident with an uninsured motorist you can compare car insurance rates for this type of coverage here with us.